-This brief setup guide describes the features as well as detailed instructions to be able to use, customize and upgrade the software of the OPR3301.
-Also it will briefly describe how to use the CRD3301 communication cradle.
+This manual describes the features as well as detailed instructions to be able to use, customize and upgrade the software of the OPR3301.
+Also it will also briefly describe how to use the CRD3301 communication cradle.

 More product details, additional support and the Universal menu book (to customize the OPR3301) can be found at www.opticon.com